-Common causes of eye injury include domestic accidents (eg, during hammering or exposure to household chemicals or cleaners), assault, sporting injuries (including air- or paint pellet-gun injuries), and motor vehicle crashes (including airbag injuries).
+Common causes of eye injury include domestic or industrial accidents (eg, during hammering or exposure to chemicals or cleaners), assault, sporting injuries (including air- or paint pellet-gun injuries), and motor vehicle crashes (including airbag injuries).
 Injury may be to the eyeball (globe), surrounding soft tissues (including muscles, nerves, and tendons), and/or bones of the orbit.

 General evaluation should include the following:

 Range of extraocular motion

 Pupillary appearance and responses

 Location and depth of lid and conjunctival lacerations and of foreign bodies

 Presence of anterior chamber or vitreous hemorrhage, cataract, or red reflex

 Intraocular pressure determination